-With Barry capturing the 2018 national championship, there has been a lot of variety in the DII men’s soccer championship in the past few years.
-The last four national champions – Barry, Charleston (WV), Wingate, and Pfeiffer – were all first-time winners.
-There have been quite a few repeat champions, however, since that first DII championship was played in 1972.
-Ten programs have won multiple titles in the 45 national championships since.
+Charleston (WV) won its second national championship in three years with a 2-0 victory in the 2019 DII men's soccer championship.
+Though the Golden Eagles didn't go back-to-back, there have been quite a few repeat champions since that first DII championship was played in 1972.
+Ten programs have won multiple titles in the 46 national championships since.

 SIU Edwardsville defeated Oneonta State 1-0 in the first DII men’s soccer championship.
 Much like the current landscape of new winners each season, the championship history started out with a first-time champion in each of its first seven seasons.
 Alabama A&M was the first to win multiple championships, claiming the 1977 and ’79 title, but it wasn't until 1985 that DII men’s soccer saw a back-to-back champion.
 Seattle Pacific had the honor, winning in 1985 and 1986.
 There has been only one other repeat champion, Southern Connecticut State, since.